dhanus/dhanus.github.io/_posts/2018-04-10-machine-learning-training.markdown

 ## AI residency

 The concept of the AI residency is relatively recent.
 I saw the first call for applicants to the Google Brain Residency (now renamed the Google AI Residency) around the end of 2014/early 2015, and most of these residencies were announced the following year.
 This means that we do not yet have a ton of data on where AI residents end up.
-But I can tell you that all of the Google AI residents I know have gone on to amazing things, such as staying at Google Brain as a full-time AI researcher or going on to amazing PhD programs.
+However, all of the Google AI residents I know have gone on to amazing things, such as staying at Google Brain as a full-time AI researcher or going on to amazing PhD programs.
 I expect that the current and future AI residents will also go on to very successful careers in machine learning.

+Because these positions tend to be pretty selective, having some research experience is usually a major prerequisite.
+While you might be able to get research during a bachelor's or master's degree, if you haven't managed to do that, don't despair.
+Some other options include (a) volunteering to work on a research project at a local university, or (b) trying to replicate the results of a published paper to show that you can follow the steps that someone else took to produce a good research paper.

 [Google AI Residency](http://g.co/airesidency)